dotnet/docs-aspire/docs/whats-new/preview-3.md

 var azSqlServer = builder.AddAzureSqlServer("azsql").AddDatabase("azsqldb");
 ```

-## Add templates for AppHost and ServiceDefaults projects
+## Add templates for _AppHost_ and _ServiceDefaults_ projects

-For those wishing to add Aspire functionality to an existing solution, we now have project templates for the AppHost and ServiceDefault projects.
-These are the same as what is included in the empty Aspire application template.
+For those wishing to add .NET Aspire functionality to an existing solution, you can use the new templates for the _AppHost_ and _ServiceDefault_ projects.
+These are the same projects included in the empty .NET Aspire application template.
 They can be added through Visual Studio _Add New Project_ or via the command line using:

 ```console
 dotnet new aspire-apphost
 dotnet new aspire-servicedefaults
 ```

-## What's next?

-We plan to release a new Aspire preview every month as we work towards a stable 8.0 release during the second quarter of 2024.
-Check back on the .NET blog for details of future releases or get involved over on the [Aspire project on GitHub](https://github.com/dotnet/aspire).
-Official samples are available in the [dotnet/aspire-samples repo](https://github.com/dotnet/aspire-samples).
+For more information on adding .NET Aspire to existing solutions, see [Tutorial: Add .NET Aspire to an existing .NET 8 microservices app](../get-started/add-aspire-existing-app.md).

 ## Summary

-Thanks again for your response to .NET Aspire.
-We're having a lot of fun working hard to make building distributed applications with .NET a great experience and would love for you to try out preview 3 and let us know what you think.
+A new .NET Aspire preview release is planned every month leading up to a stable release anticipated in the second quarter of 2024.

+- To get involved checkout the [.NET Aspire project on GitHub](https://github.com/dotnet/aspire).
+- Follow along with the official samples in the [dotnet/aspire-samples repo](https://github.com/dotnet/aspire-samples).